gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 *  CBOR Label: TBD
 *  CBOR Type: integer
 *  Registry: COSE Header Parameters
-*  Description: Encoding of Public Keys to be used in the OSCORE group
+*  Description: Format of authentication credentials to be used in the OSCORE group
 *  Reference: \[\[This document\]\] ({{ssec-join-resp}})

 &nbsp;